-Provision of Transportation by the School: Section 7.A: Transportation is the responsibility of the School and must be provided according to the district, state, and federal rules and regulations.
-The School agrees to provide for transportation of the School's students consistent with the requirements of Chapter 1006, Florida Statutes.
+Section 7.A: Provision of Transportation by the School: Transportation of charter school students shall be provided by the charter school consistent with the requirements of subpart I.E. of Chapter 1006, and Section 1012.45, Florida Statutes.
+The governing body of the charter school may provide transportation through an agreement or contract with the district school board, a private provider, or parents.
+The charter school and the sponsor shall cooperate in making arrangements that ensure that transportation is not a barrier to equal access for all students residing within a reasonable distance of the School.
 Any brochure, flyers or other multi-media and telecommunications information furnished/published by the School shall communicate that the School will provide transportation and the manner in which it will be made available to the School's students.
 The School acknowledges that the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 Section 11431, et. seq.) requires that each child of a homeless individual and each homeless youth be afforded equal access to the same free, appropriate public education as provided to other children and youths.
 At the request of the parent or guardian, the School will provide transportation for a homeless student.
 The School shall provide transportation for students with disabilities enrolled in the School.
 The rate of reimbursement to the School by the Sponsor for transportation will be equivalent to the reimbursement rate provided by the State of Florida for all eligible transported students.

-Section 7.B: Cooperation between Sponsor and School: The School agrees that transportation shall not be a barrier to equal access for any student in the attendance zone established by the Sponsor from time to time residing within a reasonable distance of the School as determined by the School's transportation plan.
-The School may contract with the Sponsor for student transportation services or with a Sponsor-approved private transportation firm.
+Section 7.B: Cooperation between Sponsor and School: The School agrees that transportation shall not be a barrier to equal access for any student residing within a reasonable distance of the School as determined by the School's transportation plan.
+The School may contract with the Sponsor for student transportation services or with a Sponsor-approved private transportation firm, or with parents as provided for in section 1002.33(20)(c), Florida Statutes.
 If the School contracts with a Sponsor-approved private transportation firm, the School will provide the Sponsor the name of such firm as part of the School's final transportation plan.